CWE-1223: Race Condition for Write-Once Attributes

 weakness appears for that instance.

-consider the example design module system verilog code shown below. register_write_once_example module is an example of register that has a write-once field defined.
-Bit 0 field captures the write_once_status value.
+Example 1 Consider the example design module system Verilog code shown below. register_write_once_example module is an example of register that has a write-once field defined.
+Bit 0 field captures the write_once_status value. (bad code)

 begin